 Introduction to Independence, Kentucky

 Independence, Kentucky, in Kenton county, is 15 miles S of Cincinnati, Ohio.
 The city is considered part of the Cincinnati metropolitan area.
-Independence has a population of 14,982.

 Independence was incorporated in 1842.
 It was named Independence for celebrating the separation of Kenton County from Campbell County.
 The city grew considerably after annexing large plats of land in the neighboring areas from 1960 to 1984.